K EasyKVM

 Stop hunting for the right box.

 You don't actually want a KVM.
-You want the result of a KVM — one monitor flipping between two computers, keyboard and mouse following along.
-EasyKVM gives you the result without the box.
+You want the result of a KVM — your monitor flipping between two computers, keyboard and mouse following along.
+EasyKVM gives you the result without the box — and if you run more than one monitor, they all swap on the same hotkey.

 !